Upper Kings River – Garlic Falls

 Camping on the River

 If you are going through the effort to get all the way out there think about spending a night on the river as the scenery is spectacular.
 There is an epic campsite at low water across from Rough Creek.
 This is a classic wilderness river experience.
-There are so many great rapids it’s nice to split them over two-days and have some time to enjoy the beauty.
+With so many substantial rapids it’s nice to split them over two-days and have some time to enjoy the beauty.

 Mile 0: Put-in